FastCracks/FCGen---DiscordTokenGenerator/README.md

 ## ❗ Disclaimers

-•I am not responsible for anything that may happen,example, API Blocking, Account Termination, etc.
+•I am not responsible for anything that may happen,example, API Blocking, Account Termination, etc...
 •This may slow down your computer.